confidential-containers/trustee/README.md

 ```
 ## Deployment

-There are two main ways to deploy the KBS and supporting components.
+There are two main ways to deploy Trustee.

 ### Docker Compose

-One simple way to get started with these components is with Docker compose, which can be used
+One simple way to get started with Trustee is with Docker compose, which can be used
 to quickly setup a cluster matching the diagram above.

 Please refer to the [cluster setup guide](kbs/docs/cluster.md).